SAP/open-ux-tools/.changeset/little-baboons-build.md

 '@sap-ux/preview-middleware': patch
 ---

-Log a warning if the preview middleware shows a generate file instead of an existing file from the file system
+Log a warning if the preview middleware is used with a path that also exists in the filesystem